formkit/docs-content/api-reference/formkit-core.md

 ### KeyedValue

-Arbitrary data that has properties, could be a pojo, could be an array.
+Arbitrary data that has properties, could be a POJO, could be an array.

 ```typescript
 export interface KeyedValue {